FatinShadab/TRREASURE_IMAGE/README.md

 # TRREASURE_IMAGE
-> TRREASURE_IMAGE is python lib with Command-Line Interface[cli] feature
+> TRREASURE_IMAGE is a python third-party library  with Command-Line Interface[cli] feature.
-> by which you can do some awesome things like  hide anything in a .jpg image or
->  even make a gif from normal images with two lines of code.

 ## Table of Contents